fscorrupt/awesome-stars/README.md

 ## HTML

+- [eddiechu/File-Smuggling](https://github.com/eddiechu/File-Smuggling) - HTML smuggling is not an evil, it can be useful
 - [TechBuckler/PlexGifMaker](https://github.com/TechBuckler/PlexGifMaker) - A quick way to use your Plex Library and Subtitles to make gifs
 - [lllllllillllllillll/DweebUI](https://github.com/lllllllillllllillll/DweebUI) - DweebUI is a WebUI for managing your containers.
 Simple setup, a dynamically updating dashboard, and a multi-user permission system.
 - [DRMStuff/ChromeCDM](https://github.com/DRMStuff/ChromeCDM) - Widevine guesser to get mpd and keys from any widevine site